- Long introductory APR promotion

 Let’s say, for instance, that you have $15,000 in credit card debt on another credit card with a 20% APR.

-If you transfer it to the HSBC Gold Mastercard® Credit Card, you’ll pay a $600 balance transfer fee (4%), which will get rolled into your balance, and you’ll pay $867 each month to get rid of it before the promotion ends.
+If you transfer it to the HSBC Gold Mastercard® Credit Card, you’ll pay a balance transfer fee, which will get rolled into your balance, and you’ll make hefty monthly payments to get rid of it before the promotion ends.

-So by transferring the debt to the HSBC Gold Mastercard® Credit Card and paying it off in 15 months, you’d save $1,886 after the balance transfer fee.
+So by transferring the debt to the HSBC Gold Mastercard® Credit Card and paying it off in 18 months, you’d save at least $1,000 even after the balance transfer fee.

 Other perks you’ll get with the card include no penalty APR if you’re late on a payment, no foreign transaction fee, and a waiver of your first late payment fee.